-Program Adjustments.
-The costs of the support provided for the programs and g. services described in subsections (e) and (f) above may be included by CPMC in the calculation of the costs applied to meet the Baseline Commitment.
-CPMC may, in the exercise of its reasonable discretion and after consultation with the Director of the City's Department of Public Health (the "DPH Director"), adjust, modify, reduce or eliminate those programs, services and service lines or sell. lease or transfer programs, services or service lines to meet evolving community needs, operational cost-effectiveness or quality standards, including, without limitation, by providing them through another operating or service agreement or arrangement, provided that (i) if CPMC materially reduces or eliminates a program, service or service line, it will provide alternative programs, services or service lines of similar value and providing similar levels of service in the affected neighborhood, and (ii) the level of Health Care Services to Vulnerable Populations described in subsections (c) and (d) above is otherwise provided and maintained under this Agreement.
+Unduplicated Patient Commitment or the Baseline Expenditure Commitment, as applicable, but not both.
+CPMC may, in the exercise of its reasonable discretion and after consultation with the Director of the City's Department of Public Health (the "DPH Director"), adjust, modify, reduce or eliminate those programs, services and service lines or sell, lease or transfer programs, services or service lines to meet evolving community needs, operational cost-effectiveness or quality standards, including, without limitation, by providing them through another operating or service agreement or arrangement, provided that (i) if CPMC materially reduces or eliminates a program, service or service line, it will provide alternative programs, services or service lines of similar value and providing similar levels of service in the affected neighborhood, and (ii) the level of support described in Sections 1.e above is otherwise provided and maintained under this Agreement.

-No subsequent amendment to the definitions in the H&SC Sections cited above in connection with the definition of Health Care Services to Vulnerable Populations, shall modify said definitions for purposes of this Agreement.
-If a change in Laws, or a change in the number of persons qualifying for Health Care Services to Vulnerable Populations, or the number of persons eligible for Medi-Cal managed care, substantially interfere with, preclude or prevent CPMC from complying with one or more of its obligations hereunder, including, without limitation, with respect to the Baseline Commitment or the New Medi-Cal Beneficiaries Commitment (set forth in Section 2 below), then the parties will meet and confer in good faith to modify the provisions of this Exhibit F, including the definitions or methodology of calculation, as necessary to reflect and maintain the level of healthcare services anticipated to be provided herein.
+g.
+Changes in Law.
+No subsequent amendment to the definitions in applicable California codes or regulations shall modify the unreimbursed services and expenses to be provided by CPMC as part of the Baseline Commitment (or the other provisions in this Exhibit F).
+If a change in Laws, or a change in the number of persons qualifying for Charity Care, or the number of persons eligible for Medi-Cal managed care, substantially interfere with, preclude or prevent CPMC from complying with one or more of its obligations hereunder, including, without limitation, with respect to the Baseline Commitment or the New Medi-Cal Beneficiaries Commitment (set forth in Section 2 below), then the parties will meet and confer in good faith to modify the provisions of this Exhibit F, including the definitions or methodology of calculation, as necessary to reflect and maintain the level of healthcare services anticipated to be provided herein.